 Tips From Points Panda:

-Chase Ink is best card for small business owners who often spend on the categories mentioned above.
+The Chase Ink Business Cash® Credit Card is a great cashback card for small business owners who often spend on the cashback categories mentioned above.
 And by small business owners, we mean people who won’t spend more than $25,000 in a calendar year.

 We recommend you maximize your spending budget on the 5% categories first so you’ll get the most out of the cashback points.